extremeshok/clamav-unofficial-sigs/README.md

  - Added short option (-F) to Force all databases to be downloaded, could cause ip to be blocked"
  - Fixed removal of failed databases, disbale with option "remove_bad_database"
  - Removed config options: clamd_start, clamd_stop
+ - Full rewrite of the config handling, master.conf -> os.conf -> user.conf or your-specified.config
+ - Configs loaded from the /etc/clamav-unofficial-sigs dir
+ - Added various os.conf files to ease setup
  - minor code refactoring and reindenting

 ### Version 4.9.2 (updated 2015-12-02)